Storer Communications: Focusing on radio

 Fort Industry became part of a complicated 1934 relocation request for WALR in Zanesville, Ohio, to Toledo.
-While the proposal had the new Toledo station running under nominally separate ownership, Fort Industry was revealed to be a stockholder and was thought could exercise control over the station.
+While the proposal had the new Toledo station running under nominally separate ownership, Fort Industry was revealed to be a stockholder and it was thought they could exercise control over the station.
 Denied the request in 1937, Fort Industry became a majority investor in WALR through West Virginia Broadcasting—the licensee for WWVA and WMMN—and renamed it WHIZ in 1939, concurrent with the station joining NBC Radio.

 After the United States entered World War II in December 1941, Ryan took a leave of absence as Fort Industry's vice president/general manager to serve as the Office of Censorship radio censor under Byron Price; Storer's Standard Tube plant was also converted to manufacture shell casings.
 Storer was appointed assistant chairman for the Broadcasters Victory Council, then joined the United States Navy in 1943 as a lieutenant commander, first in Chicago as a procurement officer and then stationed both at the West Coast and in Washington, D.C.

 Atlanta radio station WAGA was purchased in April 1940 through an all-stock transaction; Storer intended to establish a secondary residence in the city.
 WFTL, licensed to Fort Lauderdale, Florida, was acquired in 1944 as Fort Industry's seventh radio station and moved to Miami outright; the call sign was changed in 1945 to WGBS, bearing Storer's initials.
 Storer resided in nearby Surfside and had a presence in the Miami area since 1934.
 By 1947, WGBS, WWVA and WAGA entered into a group affiliation deal with CBS.
 WJBK in Detroit was purchased in August 1946; Fort Industry owned a minority stake in the station since 1933.
 Regulatory approval took nearly one year and required the sale of WHIZ to the Littick family.
 A bidding war took place in late 1948 between Fort Industry and Crosley Broadcasting Corporation for WHAS in Louisville, Kentucky, with Storer saying the company would "dispose of certain radio facilities" to get approval; the Federal Communications Commission (FCC) was considering setting an ownership limit of seven AM stations, six FM stations and five TV stations.
 Both bids were rejected.

 Fort Industry also sold off their minority stake in KIRO to Washington governor Monrad Wallgren in 1947 and bought majority control of the Miami Beach Sun and Star newspapers in 1948.
 The newspaper acquisition drew comparisons to broadcaster-turned-publisher Eugene S. Pulliam, who took over The Indianapolis Star four year earlier.
 The Sun, along with three other community weekly papers, were later sold to a group led by Miami Herald publisher John S. Knight in May 1963.